FCC: Hearing Aid Compatibility for Wireless Voice Technology

 Thank you to the Wireless Bureau and the Consumer and Governmental Affairs Bureau for their work on this item.

-*This information is from an external source (Federal Communications Commission (FCC)).
+(i)Source/Reference: Federal Communications Commission (FCC).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.